 Before we run any G-Code program, we need to tell the machine where our part zero is.

-    A Part Zero is simply a bunch of numbers that offset axis to give machine a new coordinate point to work from.
+A Part Zero is simply a bunch of numbers that offset the axis to give the machine a new coordinate point to work from.

 Let us account for all the basic coordinate systems and definitions, available in a generic CNC machine

 Machine Home and Machine Coordinates: G53

 Machine Coordinates (or Absolute Coordinates) is the absolute and constant representation of the machine axis position.

 These coordinates never change between Machine Restarts and must remain such.
 In fact, there is often no way for an operator to adjust the Absolute Machine Axis Home position.

 Machine Home is simply that magical place where all Machine Coordinates should become Zero.

 To Home the Machine is to start a machine operation, that will move all Axis to their soft limit position where X, Y, and Z-axis reading will be set to zero.